Taz724Mania/Project1/readme.md

 ### By Taz Campbell
 ## Description on Project

-    I'd like to create a search site where a user can search for a monster based on its challenge rating where the results provided list the names of the monsters and their stats (hopefully a picture too, but I don't want to get ahead of myself)
+    I'd like to create a search site where a user can search for a monster based on its challenge rating where the results provided list the names of the monsters and their stats (hopefully a picture too, but I don't want to get ahead of myself).
+The user will select from a drop-down menu which CR they would like to choose from and select 'search' which will result with the creatures in that respective CR.
+Those results should include the name, stats, and image of the creatures.

 ## Planned Tech
+    HTML, CSS, JS, JSON, jQuery, API, and Bard to bounce ideas off of and to help test code

 ## Details about the API